mchmarny/knative-route-demo/README.md

 Navigate to http://v1.route-demo.default.thingz.io to show the old version accessable by `v1` named route

 ## Rebuilding Images

-Install app on the Elafros service first you have to create an image of the app.
+Install app on the Knative service first you have to create an image of the app.
 You can build the image using GCP image build service by executing `make push` command.
 If successful, the `IMAGES` column from the results will include the URI of your image.
 If you need to update the image change `containerSpec` portion of the `stage1.yaml` and `stage2.yaml` manifest to your new image URI.

 ```
 serviceType: container
       containerSpec:
-        image: gcr.io/elafros-samples/elafros-route-demo:blue
+        image: gcr.io/knative-samples/knative-route-demo:blue
 ```

 ## Configuring DNS